HannesParth/CommandGodot/README.md

 ## Usage and Goal
 This is meant to be a written tutorial explaining the command pattern for [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
-The main priorties are understanding the purpose, core concept and functionality of the pattern.
+The main priorities are understanding the purpose, core concept and functionality of the pattern.

 The project has been implemented trying to follow the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of programming and the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).